CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

     await Console.Out.WriteLineAsync($"ETag: {response.Resource.ETag}");
     ```

-    > The SQL API supports optimistic concurrency control (OCC) through HTTP entity tags, or ETags.
-Every SQL API resource has an ETag, and the ETag is set on the server every time a document is updated.
-The ETag header and the current value are included in all response messages.
+    > The ETag header and the current value are included in all response messages.

 1. Save all of your open editor tabs.